teedjay/playground-payaramicro/README.md

 ### Custom JNDI databases directly in web.xml
 With JEE7 it is possible to define JNDI data-source directly in web.xml and include the JDBC driver in the war.
-This JDNI datasource can be injected anywhere in your CDI beans like this :
+This JNDI datasource can be injected anywhere in your CDI beans like this :
 ```
 @Resource(mappedName="java:global/DataSource")
 private DataSource dataSource;